TelemetryDeck/docs/tql/filters.md

 ### and

-The `and` operator combines multipe filters into a single filter that only matches rows that match all sub-filters.
+The `and` operator combines multiple filters into a single filter that only matches rows that match all sub-filters.

 ```json
 "filter": { "type": "and", "fields": [<filter>, <filter>, ...] }